kirbs-btw/b25-model/README.md

 # b25 - Embedding Songs in Playlist Contexts: Adapting Word Embedding Techniques for Music Recommendation Systems

 ## Introduction
-Training a standard word embedding model involves exposing it to a large corpus of sentences, allowing it to learn the semantic relationships between words by analyzing how they co-occur within sentence structures.
-This process relies on the distributional hypothesis, which suggests that words appearing in similar contexts tend to have similar meanings.
+Training a standard word embedding model involves exposing it to a large corpus of sentences, allowing it to learn the semantic relationships between words by analyzing how they co-occur within sentence structures[Pilehvar].
+This process relies on the distributional hypothesis, which suggests that words appearing in similar contexts tend to have similar meanings[Sahlgren].

-The approach in question extends this concept by drawing an analogy between sentences as collections of words and playlists as collections of songs.
+The approach in question extends this concept by drawing an analogy between sentences as collections of words and playlists as collections of songs[Köse].
 To construct a model for playlists, one could initially consider the song titles as the equivalent of words and the playlists as analogous to sentences.
 However, this direct mapping poses challenges when utilizing algorithms designed for natural language processing.

-Many word embedding algorithms, such as Word2Vec, focus on local context windows—capturing the relationships between a word and its immediate neighbors.
+Many word embedding algorithms, such as Word2Vec, focus on local context windows—capturing the relationships between a word and its immediate neighbors[Xia].
 This assumption of locality doesn't directly translate to playlists, where the relationship between songs isn't necessarily dependent on their proximity or order within the playlist.
 Hence, adapting such algorithms for playlist modeling requires addressing the contextual difference between word co-occurrence and song co-inclusion in playlists.

 ## Related work